HeyImKyu/balatro-slutty-joker/README.md

 5. You can now launch Balatro, select the english language and enjoy!

 > This should work even when the game updates.
 If it doesn't, please open an Issue.

-> **Important:** This only works with Balamod 0.1.9 which is not released as of now.
-You can build it from master though.